mithraiclabs/psyoptions-frontend/README.md

 1. Set your `solana` config to your Devnet configuration (i.e. change the url and the keypair being used)
 2. Make sure you airdrop some SOL `solana airdrop 10`
-3. Run the initialize market script `npx babel-node scripts/initializeSerumMarket.js`
+3. Run the initialize market script `npx babel-node scripts/initializeSerumMarket.js --baseMint=BASE_MINT --quoteMint=QUOTE_MINT`